last updated: 20190408

 Use active voice.
 Avoid passive voice.

-Yes: Students join their parents to explore Jesus’ last days.
+Yes: Students, join your parents and explore Jesus’ last days.

-No: Students will join their parents to explore Jesus’ last days.
+No: Students will be joining their parents to explore Jesus’ last days.

 Spell out the day of the week and the month.
 Abbreviate only if space is an issue.